YumaYX/rubydemodoc/input/erb/read_file_direct.md

-This Ruby code snippet demonstrates how to use the ERB (Embedded Ruby) module in Ruby to parse and render an HTML file that contains embedded Ruby code.
-The `ERB.new` method is used to create a new instance of the ERB class, passing in the path to the HTML file as an argument.
-The `File.read` method is then used to read the contents of the file into memory, and the `result` method is called on the instance of the ERB class to render the template with the embedded Ruby code.
-Finally, the resulting HTML document is output to the console using the `puts` method.
+This Ruby code snippet demonstrates the use of the `erb` library to render an HTML template.
+The code first requires the `erb` library, which is used for executing ERB (Embedded Ruby) templates.
+Then, it reads the content of the file 'input/erb/file.html.erb' and passes it to the `Erb.new` constructor.
+The `Erb.new` method creates a new ERB object, and the `result` method executes the template, using the current binding as the context.
+The result of the template rendering is then implicitly returned by the `result` method.
+In essence, this code reads an ERB template file and generates HTML output by evaluating the Ruby code embedded within the template.

-Note: The `binding` argument passed to the `result` method allows for the evaluation of any Ruby code present in the ERB tags.